bunnyUFO/deck_consultant_backend/Markdown/lambda_response_format.md

 `Pending quests`: are ones where user has not yet received a reward/punishment.<br>
 `Completed quests`: are the inverse where user has received reward/punishment.<br>
-`random_seed`: is used to calculate randomness in game, and allow for consistent quest replay logs.<br>
+`random_seed`: used to calculate randomness in game, and allow for consistent quest replay logs.<br>
-`scenario_id`: is used to look up the quest data from game assets<br>
+`scenario_id`: used to look up the quest data from in game from game assets<br>
-`remaining`: is a calculated field from quest created date, time now, and duration.
-When duration reaches 0 and player is<br>
+`remaining`: calculated field from quest created date, time now, and duration.
+`deck`: deck used on quest to simulate battles against monsters in scenario

-in game rewards/punishments are distributed<br>
+When duration reaches 0 and player is in game rewards/punishments are distributed<br>